Leonard Little

-Leonard Antonio Little (born October 19, 1974) is a former American football defensive end for the St. Louis Rams of the National Football League (NFL).
-Little played college football for the University of Tennessee, and was recognized as an All-American.
-He was drafted by the Rams in the third round of the 1998 NFL Draft, and played his entire twelve-year professional career with them.
+Leonard Antonio Little (born October 19, 1974) is an American former professional football player who was a defensive end for the St. Louis Rams of the National Football League (NFL).
+Little played college football for the Tennessee Volunteers, and was recognized as an All-American.
+He was selected by the Rams in the third round of the 1998 NFL draft, and played his entire twelve-year professional career with them.

-Despite a relatively accomplished NFL career, Little is perhaps most remembered for killing a woman in a drunk driving accident in 1998.
+Little killed a woman in a drunk driving incident in 1998, and later pleaded guilty to involuntary manslaughter.

-Early years
+Early life

 Little attended Asheville High School in Asheville, North Carolina, where he played both linebacker and wide receiver.
 At AHS, he was a three-year starter.
 For his senior year, Little was named a Super Prep, Blue Chip, Prep Football Report as well as a First-team All-American.
 In November 2005, his high school retired his #30 jersey.

 College career

 Little played a single season at Coffeyville Community College in Coffeyville, Kansas, before going to play three seasons at University of Tennessee, where he started every game at Middle Linebacker during his senior season, leading the team in tackles (87) and sacks (8.5).
 He was first-team All-America and first-team All-Southeastern Conference in his senior season.
 He appeared in the first seven games of his junior season at defensive end, tallying 33 tackles, 8.5 sacks, and five tackles for losses, also blocking one field goal and forcing four fumbles.
 As a sophomore, he started every game at left defensive end and recorded 62 tackles and a career-high eleven sacks.
 Little’s 28 career sacks rank 3rd all time at Tennessee, behind only Derek Barnett (33) and Reggie White (32).
 Little graduated from Tennessee with a bachelor's degree in psychology.